berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Client
   an X client.
 An application communicates to a server by some path.
-The application program is referred to as a client of the win- dow system server.
+The application program is referred to as a client of the window system server.
 To the server, the client is the communication path itself.
-A program with multiple connections is viewed as mul- tiple clients to the server.
+A program with multiple connections is viewed as multiple clients to the server.
 The resource lifetimes are controlled by the connection lifetimes, not the application program lifetimes.

 Connection